Select language and region

 GLONASS (Global Navigation Satellite System) is Russia’s GNSS, fully operational since 1995, with 24 satellites providing global PNT services.

-History and Development: Developed during the Soviet era, GLONASS offers an independent GNSS for Russia.
+History and Development: Developed during the Soviet era, GLONASS systems offers an independent GNSS for Russia.
 Continuous updates maintain its competitiveness with GPS.

 Comparison with GPS: GLONASS offers higher accuracy in northern latitudes due to its unique orbital configuration.